 Another view of the Io moth caterpillar:

-These insects are not particularly common, but once in a while they'll undergo a population explosion and you'll find them munching away on your backyard oak tree.
-They travel in big groups, and when you find one you usually find a bunch.
+These insects are not particularly common, but once in a while they'll undergo a population explosion and you'll find a number of them munching away on your backyard oak tree.
+They travel in big groups, and when you find one you usually find many more.
 The spines are extraordinarily sharp and a bad sting can linger for more than a week.
 These guys are related to the io moth.

 In my experience these caterpillars do not sting, and I have handled tons of them, because they're among the most common caterpillars in North America.
 But they do have irritating spines, and if you're sensitive to insect bites and skin irritations in general, you should probably steer clear of these amazing-looking caterpillars.
 They tend to have population explosions on a wide variety of trees, including ornamental varieties planted along parkways and in public plazas.

-And Here's a Stinging Caterpillar That Can Actually Kill You: Lonomia obliqua (Saturniidae)
+This South American Caterpillar Can Actually Kill You: Lonomia obliqua

 Please note that there are no caterpillars in North America, Europe, or other temperate parts of the world that are similarly toxic!